How do I clean Selective and Haven Feeders?

 Nests should be removed from bird houses as soon as the fledglings leave.
 Baby birds don’t return to the nest once they have left the bird house.
 Sometimes birds will reuse a nest, but not often.
 They prefer to build a new one.
 Removing the nest also ensures that any parasites from the former brood aren’t transferred to the next one.
 After removing the nest you can scrub out the box with a mild bleach solution, using one part bleach to 10 parts water.
 If you have opened the box to clean it, leave it open until it’s dry inside before you close it up again.

 If you are only going to offer one type of seed, offer black oil sunflower seeds.
 They are the most loved by all seed-eating backyard birds.
 If you want to offer a mix, make sure that the majority of seeds are black oil seeds.
 Two other types of foods you may want to introduce are suet and Nyjer seed.
 Suet attracts both seed-eating and insect-eating birds and the Nyjer seed will attract finches.
-Visit Duncraft’s Wild Bird Blog for more many articles on feeding birds at Duncraft’s Wild Bird Blog
+Learn about different seeds in our article on the Top 10 Bird Seed Blends.

 This can be a lengthy subject, but it really depends on the type of birds you see around your yard.
 Birds can be fussy about the dimensions of the house they will occupy.
 If you have chickadees and would like to encourage them to nest, don’t put up a bird house meant for bluebirds.
 A bluebird house is too deep for tiny chickadees and they won’t use it.
 Duncraft has a complete guide to bird houses on our Wild Bird Blog.
 Our guide will tell you what size house for what bird, where to place the house and everything else you want to know.
 Just follow this link!
 Duncraft’s Guide to Bird Houses